-There's nothing as unimaginably painful as the death of a loved one because another person or company has made a poor, thoughtless, and negligent choice.
+There's nothing as unimaginably painful as the wrongful death of a loved one because another person or company has made a poor, thoughtless, and negligent choice.
 There's nothing that can take that pain away or bring your loved one back - but there are steps you can take to ensure the responsible party is held accountable.
 When a spouse, parent, or child dies in an accident caused by the negligence of another, you may be able to bring a claim against the responsible party in the form of a survival action, wrongful death claim, or both.
 We explain the differences here.

 What is a Wrongful Death Claim?

 A wrongful death claim is an action against the responsible party for their part in negligently causing the death of your loved one.
 In Texas, this claim may be brought forward by a surviving spouse, child, or parent of the deceased.
-If it is proven in court that the defendant had a duty to not cause harm, that the duty was breached, and the breach caused the death of your loved one, you may be able to collect damages.
+If it is proven in court that the defendant had a duty not to cause harm, that the duty was breached, and the breach caused the death of your loved one, you may be able to collect damages.
 In a wrongful death claim, damages are paid directly to the plaintiff and may include the following: